The Missing Piece in Your Annual Wellness Visit: Why You Should Include Intracellular Micronutrient Testing

 3. B Vitamins and Cognitive Function

-Deficiencies in B vitamins, particularly B6, B12, and folate, have been linked to cognitive decline and an increased risk of dementia and Alzheimer’s disease, depression, and anxiety.
+Deficiencies in B vitamins, particularly vitamin B6, vitamin B12, and folate, have been linked to cognitive decline and an increased risk of dementia and Alzheimer’s disease, depression, and anxiety.
 Ensuring proper intake of these vitamins can support brain health and cognitive longevity.
 (Smith, A.D., et al., 2010, Proceedings of the National Academy of Sciences)

 4. Zinc and Immune Resilience